Guillaume Philibert Duhesme

-Guillaume Philibert, 1st Count Duhesme (7 July 1766 in Mercurey (formerly Bourgneuf), Burgundy – 20 June 1815 near Waterloo) was a French general during the Napoleonic Wars.
-He was a commander of the Imperial Guard.
+Guillaume Philibert, 1st Count Duhesme ([ɡijom filibɛʁ dyɛm]; 7 July 1766 – 20 June 1815) was a French Army officer, politician and writer who served in the French Revolutionary and Napoleonic Wars.
+He was a commander of the Imperial Guard, Governor of Catalonia and a Peer of France.
+Napoleon wrote that "he was a fearless soldier, covered with wounds and of the greatest bravery, an accomplished general, who always stood firm in good and bad fortune".
+Duhesme is regarded as one of the most able French infantry generals of the Napoleonic Wars.

 Revolution

-Duhesme studied law and in 1792 was made colonel of a free corps by Charles-François Dumouriez, which he raised by his own means.
+Duhesme was born in a family of the haute bourgeoisie in Bourgneuf, Saône-et-Loire.
+He studied law in Dijon and was made a commander of the national guard of his canton at the start of the French Revolution.
+In 1792 he was made colonel of a free corps by Charles-François Dumouriez, which he raised by his own means.
 As commander at Roermond, he held the post of Herstal, an important passage to the Netherlands, and burned the bridge of Leau after the defeat at Neerwinden on 18 March 1793.
-He then crossed the Schelde and at the Battle of Villeneuve rallied the fleeing infantry (6 July), for which action he was made brigadier general.
+He then crossed the Schelde and at the Battle of Villeneuve rallied the fleeing infantry.
+The French grenadiers became discouraged and abandoned their ranks.
+Duhesme, wounded by two shots, knelt down to support himself, presented the point of his saber to the fugitives, and managed to restore order and gain some advantage over the enemy, for which action he was made brigadier general.

 He also contributed greatly to the victory at the Fleurus on 26 July 1794 and besieged Maastricht under Kléber, and was promoted to general of division.
 He fought in the Vendée in 1795, and later at the Rhine, where he forced the passage over the river on 20 April 1797 below Kehl.
 In 1798 he was given a command in Italy under Championnet, participated at the siege of Naples and took control of Calabria and Apulia.
+He was awarded, by decree of 8 April 1800, a full armor of honor for his conduct during the capture of Naples.
+He then captured Suze, defeated the enemy at Bussolino, pursued them as far as San-Ambrosio, and took 400 prisoners, on 29 October 1799.
+He then met the enemy entrenched at Pignerol, disrupted them and captured Saluces on 1 November 1800.

 In 1800, Duhesme led a corps in Napoleon's Army of the Reserve in the Marengo campaign.
 At first this command included the divisions of Louis Boudet and Louis Henri Loison.
 After a brilliant campaign that included the capture of Milan and other cities, his corps was made up of Loison, Lorge and Lapoype's divisions.
 When Napoleon fought Melas's Austrian army at Marengo, Duhesme's corps defended the Po valley.

+He was made commander of the 19th military division on 19 September 1801.
+He became President of the Saône-et-Loire electoral college on 7 November 1803 and a decree of Napoleon made him a Knight of the Legion of Honour.